Taiwan Education Intern Program

 The Education Intern Program places recent Taiwanese graduates at accredited U.S. elementary and secondary schools for immersive, 10-12 month internship placements for the 2026-2027 school year.
 Funded by the American Institute in Taiwan and the Taiwan Ministry of Education, and administered by Cultural Exchange Network (Cenet), the program is designed to support U.S. teachers and classrooms while advancing young Taiwanese educators’ professional development and fostering meaningful cultural exchange between Taiwan and the United States.

-Taiwanese students or recent graduates can apply here (application deadline: April 1, 2026).
+Taiwanese students or recent graduates can apply here (application deadline: April 15, 2026).
+Contact Cenet with any questions.

 U.S. schools interested in hosting an intern or learning more about the program can contact Cenet.